Softwire/LochNessBuilder/README.md

 * `With(m => m.SingleString, "a", "b", "c" )` intended to loop over values, is now `WithOneOf(m => m.SingleString, "a", "b", "c" )`.
 * `WithCollection(...)` is now `WithEnumerable(...)`.
 * The implicit cast from `Builder<T>` to `T` has been removed.
 Replace it with calling `.Build()` on the builder.

+The broad changes to the API were to avoid overload conflicts, to improve clarity, and to try to improve discoverability of the available options.

 ## TODOs